CodeRTX/WebCrawler/README.md

 ## Configuration

-You can configure the following variables in the index.js file:
+You can configure the following variables in the `index.js` file:
-* startUrl: The URL to start crawling from.
+* `startUrl`: The URL to start crawling from.
-* maxDepth: The maximum depth to crawl.
+* `maxDepth`: The maximum depth to crawl.

 ## Contributing